AMSSwanglab/SpecVar/README.md

-# SpeVar
+# SpecVar
-SpeVar is a convenient tool for Pinpointing relevant tissue and interpreting genetic variants with context-specific regulatory networks.
+SpecVar is a convenient tool for Pinpointing relevant tissue and interpreting genetic variants with context-specific regulatory networks.

 ## Installation